CodexThe Practice

 Once the Onramp is reflexive, these tools broaden your capacity across all three disciplines:

-Foundation: Identity Decoupling, Charitable Interpretation, Calibration Training, Murphyjitsu
+Foundation: Identity Decoupling, Psychological Flexibility, Charitable Interpretation, Motivated Reasoning, Calibration Training, Murphyjitsu, Chesterton's Fence, Bayesian Reasoning

-Knowledge: Feedback Loops, Information Degradation, Evolutionary Mismatch, Network Effects, Bayesian Updating
+Knowledge: Feedback Loops, Information Degradation, Evolutionary Mismatch, Network Effects, Nash Equilibrium, Positive-Sum vs Zero-Sum Framing

-Bond: Connection Before Correction, Productive Conflict, Loyal Opposition, Trust Diagnostics
+Bond: Connection Before Correction, Productive Conflict, Loyal Opposition, Trust Diagnostics, Preference Falsification, Psychological Safety

 These tools deepen your capacity in each discipline and begin to reveal the connections between them.